 Error Node

-The Error Node redirects a workflow when the Plug-In component of an automated Screen/Task node module returns an error.
-In the Workflow Builder, the Error node attaches to that Screen/Task node in the Automated swimlane.
+The Error node redirects a workflow when the Plug-In component of an automated Task node module returns an error.
+In the Workflow Builder, the Error node attaches to that Task node in the Automated swimlane.

-NOTE If your Plug-In already contains an error trigger, your Error node won't catch the error and redirect.
+It’s important to note that if your Plug-In component already contains an error trigger, your Error node will not catch the error and redirect.

-You’ll find the Error node in the list of nodes on the left of the Workflow Builder.
+You’ll find the Error node in the list of nodes to the left of the Workflow Builder.

-Next, let's explore the node's Settings Menu.
-This menu appears as a blue menu bar, either above or below the node, when you select the node itself.
-The Error node has these Settings Menu options:
+After adding an Error node to your workflow, select it to open a Settings Menu.
+This menu displays as a blue menu bar, either above or below the node itself.
+The menu has the following options:

 Setting